sebdalgarno/blog/content/post/git-alias.md

 git p
 ```

-To make this even smoother I set up a customized keyboard shortcut (see [here](https://support.rstudio.com/hc/en-us/articles/206382178-Customizing-Keyboard-Shortcuts) for more info) <kbd>Cmd</kbd>-<kbd>3</kbd> to jump my cursor to the RStudio terminal.
+To make this even dreamier I set up a customized keyboard shortcut (see [here](https://support.rstudio.com/hc/en-us/articles/206382178-Customizing-Keyboard-Shortcuts) for more info) <kbd>Cmd</kbd>-<kbd>3</kbd> to move my cursor to the RStudio terminal.
 The advantage of using the RStudio terminal and not your regular terminal (or iterm2) is that it is automatically drilled down into the directory of your project (hence, switching between projects does not require moving into another directory).

 No more using the mouse! 🎉🎉🎉